Massipssa/Docs/cloud/aws/Network/vpc.md

 ## Virtual Private Cloud (VPC)

-Logically isolated part of cloud where you can define your owen network
+- Logically isolated part of cloud where you can define your owen network
+- You can create up to 5 VPC per region
+- Can have 200 subnets per VPC

 ## Subnet